 If you have any questions, please contact Maine DOE Office of Special Services Director Jan Breton at firstname.lastname@example.org.

 A kindergarten teacher from Cushing and fifth-grade math teacher from Yarmouth are Maine’s recipients of the prestigious 2012 Presidential Award for Excellence in Mathematics and Science Teaching (PAEMST).
 Continue reading

-Posted in Accountability, Center for Best Practice, Cumberland County, Dispatches, Educator Effectiveness, Elementary School, Featured, Featured, Instruction, Knox County, Mathematics, School Improvement, Science & Technology, Special Populations, Teachers, Teaching & Learning
+Posted in Accountability, Center for Best Practice, Dispatches, Educator Effectiveness, Elementary School, Featured, Featured, Instruction, Mathematics, School Improvement, Science & Technology, Special Populations, Teachers, Teaching & Learning

 BELFAST – Maine Department of Education Commissioner Stephen Bowen will visit Troy Howard Middle School in RSU 20 this Thursday to see student-centered education in action.

-Posted in Academics, Accountability, Administrators, Families, Featured, Governor LePage, Middle School, Press Releases, Students, Teachers, Waldo County
+Posted in Academics, Accountability, Administrators, Families, Featured, Governor LePage, Middle School, Press Releases, Students, Teachers

 Tagged A-F Report Cards, Belfast, Center for Best Practice, Learner-centered education, Maine Department of Education, Maine School Improvement, Maine School Performance Grading System, Promising Practices Tour, Stephen Bowen, Troy Howard Middle School